PensionMath

 Does part-time work after retirement reduce the supplement?

 Yes.
-If you earn wages above the Social Security exempt amount (roughly $22,320 in 2025, adjusted annually), the supplement is reduced $1 for every $2 you earn over the limit.
+If you earn wages above the Social Security exempt amount ($24,480 in 2026, adjusted annually), the supplement is reduced $1 for every $2 you earn over the limit.
 Investment income does not count.

 How is the FERS Supplement different from Social Security?